NicolaCovallero/iri_table_clearing_planning/README.md

 ## TODO: ##
+1. add modelling option in the launch file of the predicates node
 1. showing in rviz the first action
 2. create the execution node
 3. create a function to predict the states by following the plan.